facontidavide/CPP_Optimizations_Diary/README.md

 and, as a side effect, save the planet from global warming, sparing useless CPU cycles from being wasted.

-Then, of course, someone on the other side of the planet will start mining Bitcoins or write her/his application in **Python** and all your effort to save electricity was for nothing.
+Then, unfortunately, someone on the other side of the planet will start mining Bitcoins or write her/his application in **Python** and all your effort to save electricity was for nothing.

 I am kidding, Python developers, we love you!